 - In a large mixing bowl, combine the cocoa, sweetener, flours, protein powder, cornstarch, salt, and baking soda.

-- In a small bowl, combine the nut butter, egg whites (or flax “egg”), milk, yogurt, and vanilla extract.
+- In a small bowl, combine the nut butter/date mixture, egg whites (or flax “egg”), milk, yogurt, and vanilla extract.

 - Pour the wet ingredients into the dry ingredients.
 Stir to combine.
 The mixture will appear to be very dry, but continue to stir and fold and all the ingredients will come together.
 (NOTE: if choosing the vegan option, you may need to add more liquid.
 Add 1 Tbsp of milk of choice at a time and stir until mixture comes together).
 Mixture will be thick – not runny.